Think bad email marketing and the band Nickelback might have some things in common? Think again.

-The Postmodern Jukebox YouTube channel now has more than four-million subscribers — and more than a billion views.
+The Postmodern Jukebox YouTube channel now has more than five-million subscribers — and more than a billion views.
 Yes, the B-word.

 In 2016, Adweek featured Bradlee as one of “20 Content Creators Who Are Setting the Bar for Creativity.”

-No one pays attention to weak email marketing.
+No one pays attention to bad email marketing.

-Strong email marketing is enjoyable for both the content creator and the recipient
+Email marketing that’s enjoyable for both the writer and the recipient

-The relevant, timely content is just as enjoyable for the creator to craft as it is for the recipient to read.
+The relevant, timely content is just as enjoyable for the writer to craft as it is for the recipient to read.

 Are we having fun yet?